rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

 3.11 Additionally, there are two regression model graphs: a linear regression model named "TB Regression Model (Number of Deaths, + HIV x TB Detection Rate" and another one named "TB Linear Regression Model (Number of Deaths, -HIV x TB Detection Rate)".
 The first model includes the group with HIV and the second excludes it from the model.

+Note: To assist in reading the visualizations, the following are the legends for the regions:

+EUR (Europe)
+AFR (Africa)
+AMR (America)
+WPR (Western Pacific Region)
+EMR (Eastern Mediterranean Region)
+SEA (Southeast Asia)

 ### Step 4: Analyzing the features of the dataset to consider the ones with more statistical significance
-While the dataset has been exploring, some of the 47 different features showed to be more significative than others to our prediction model, such as:

-   - Country or territory name: spatial data can help us to understand how our data has been distributed and, therefore, what are some patterns between the countries or territories;

-   - Year: this feature is important as it can point out the evolution of the TB detection and TB mortality per year despicting a trajectory of the disease;

-   - Region: this feature is also relevant especially if combined with the *year* feature.
-For example, it is relevant to see the TB count per region and year together.
-From one of our line graphs, it was possible to analyze the count of TB cases per region in descending order:

-    1 EUR (Europe),
-    2 AFR (Africa),
-    3 AMR (America),
-    4 WPR (Western Pacific Region),
-    5 EMR (Eastern Mediterranean Region),
-    6 SEA (Southeast Asia)

-*Where Europe has the highest count, Africa and America regions have a similar count as their lines intertwin each other and Southeast Asia has the lowest count throught the years*.

-    - Estimated total population number
-    - Estimated prevalence of TB (all forms) per 100 000 population
-    - Estimated prevalence of TB (all forms)
-    - Method to derive prevalence estimates
-    - Estimated number of deaths from TB (all forms, excluding HIV)
-    - Method to derive mortality estimates
-    - Case detection rate (all forms), percent
+In the analysis of the dataset, certain features were found to be more significant for the prediction model than others.
+These include the country or territory name for understanding the distribution of data and potential patterns between countries, the year to show the evolution of TB detection and mortality over time, and the region to see the count of TB cases per region and year.
+Similarly, the region feature was particularly relevant when combined with the year feature as it could give us a general idea from different places and times.
+The initial analysis showed that Europe had the highest count, Africa and America had a similar count that intertwined with each other, and Southeast Asia had the lowest count over the years.

+Likewise, to fully understand the relationship between TB detection rate and the decline of TB deaths, other relevant features were considered, such as the prevalence of TB in all forms (latent and active), detection rate estimates, number of deaths and mortality rate per 100,000 population, and the methods used to derive the prevalence and mortality of TB.
+By analyzing these features, it was possible to understand the relationship between some of them and determine the most important ones to help answer our major question of whether there is a correlation between the rate of TB detection and the decline of TB deaths, as the number of deaths are still high in some countries.

 ### Step 5: Retaking the most significative visualizations done in step 3 to analyze some patterns, trends and keypoints of the dataset to create the dashboard
-From those visualizations, some questions popped up, such as:
+The vizualizations done in step 3 were cleaned up, ordered and structured in a dashboard and, after, in connecting the data to tell its story.
+As the visualizations followed a specific trajectory of analyzis, all of them were used in a sequential order as they provided us with a clear analytical path.

+Initially grasping the whole picture of the TB aroung the globe and detailing this process throughout the years and different countries by analyzing the average rate of TB every year, following by understanding the TB count rate grouped in 6 regions and then comparing the mortality rate of each country of the rate of detecting TB

   - *Is there a correlation between TB detection rate and TB number of deaths?
 In other words, are the countries with a higher TB detection rate the ones with less number of deaths of TB?
 And are the countries with lower TB detection rate the ones with a higher number of TB deaths?*
   - *Is there a correlation between TB mortality rate and HIV?*
   - *Is there a correlation between TB mortality and other diseases?*